Steps to Opening Your Business

 4. Submit a planning application

-If needed, submit a completed Planning Application (PDF), written business summary and project description, one hard copy set of plans, one electronic copy of plans, and required fees for the Plan Commission’s consideration.
-You may need to do this if you are requesting a Special Use Permit or making alterations to your location.
+If needed, submit a Planning Application online.
+This should include a project description, set of plans, and the required fees for the Plan Commission’s consideration.
+You may need to do this step if you are requesting a Conditional Use Permit or making alterations to your location.

 5. Submit a business occupancy permit application

-Submit a Business Occupancy Permit Application and required fee to the Building Inspection and Neighborhood Services Department (BINS Department).
+Submit a Business Occupancy Application and required fee to the Code Enforcement Department.
 A Business Occupancy Permit is required for all existing businesses, all new businesses, and for any business changing ownership.
-As part of the application process, you will schedule an appointment for a physical inspection of the site by emailing email@example.com.
+As part of the application process, you will schedule an appointment for a physical inspection of the site.
+Apply by following the link below.